-Bobcats are nocturnal animals, so contact with humans is very rare, but these small wildcats are capable of taking down animals much larger than they are.
+Bobcats are nocturnal animals, so contact with humans is very rare but possible.
+These small wildcats are capable of taking down animals much larger than they are.
 They are good hunters and, like many wildlife creatures, will target domestic animals like pets and livestock.
 The best way to avoid bobcats is to prevent them from coming onto your property in the first place.
 Luckily, Wildlife X Team® can help!
-Call (855) WILDLIFE today with bobcat removal and prevention questions and we will keep these dangerous wildcats away from your property and family.
+If you're wondering how to keep bobcats away, call (817) 431-3007 today and we will keep these dangerous wildcats away from your property and family.

 - Attacking livestock and pets